jkoshy01/VBA-Challenge/README.md

   Used the solution that will include everything that was in the moderate

-  Find the solution to locate the stock by using these three:
+  -Find the solution to locate the stock by using these three:

- " Greatest % increase, " Greatest % Decrease" and the greatest total volume".
+ -" Greatest % increase, " Greatest % Decrease" and the greatest total volume".

-  Remember to use the script that will run on every sheet
+ - "Remember to use the script that will run on every sheet".

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.